department-of-veterans-affairs/vets-website/content/pages/pension/rates.md

 - **Your countable income** is how much you earn, including your Social Security benefits, investment and retirement payments, and any income your dependents receive.
 Some expenses, like non-reimbursable medical expenses (medical expenses not covered by your insurance provider), may reduce your countable income.

 - **Your MAPR amount** is the maximum amount of pension payable.
-Your MAPR is based on how many dependents you have, if you’re married to another Veteran who qualifies for a pension, and if your disabilities qualify you for Housebound or Aid and Attendance (A&A) benefits based on your disabilities.
+Your MAPR is based on how many dependents you have, if you’re married to another Veteran who qualifies for a pension, and if your disabilities qualify you for Housebound or Aid and Attendance (A&A) benefits.
 MAPRs are adjusted each year for cost-of-living increases.
 You can find your current MAPR amount using the tables below.

 **Example:**
 You’re a qualified Veteran with a dependent, non-Veteran spouse and no children.
 You also qualify for A&A benefits.
 You and your spouse have a combined yearly income of $10,000.